hakancangunerli/ukraine_airspace_map/README.md

-# not completed yet, will be updated
+# will be translated to streamlit soon.